-Zadar Travel Info – Best things to do
+Zadar Travel Guide: Best things to do in Zadar

 Zadar, with 75.000 inhabitants, is the second largest city in Dalmatia and a popular starting point for visiting the beautiful Zadar archipelago.
 The entire old town is rich in cultural heritage and on top it has a perfect size and can be explored by a lovely half-day walk.